juyee1698/RTCBlackWingsHack/README.md

   - Aggregate the carbon footprint created by daily domestic flights running in the US through air traffic monitoring techniques and sophisticated methodologies to calculate greenhouse gas (CO2, Nitrogen Oxide, water vapors, etc.) emissions by considering factors such as distance traveled, number of passengers, cargo load, etc.
   - Compute the real-time aggregated carbon emissions based on the electricity consumption estimates of different US states.
 - Understand the correlation between fuel usage (Coal, Natural Gas, Petroleum) and CO2 emissions associated with different sectors such as Commercial, Industrial, Residential, etc.
+- NGO Interface
+  - Build an interface to influence sustainable and environmentally responsible initiatives on a government and organizational level, and direct funds to the right cause.
+  - This would educate the public on the ongoing climate change crisis through the massive amounts of carbon emissions being generated daily, and influence them to take sustainable actions on an individual/community level by collaborating with non-profit environmental organizations.

 ### Stakeholders